Rainbow Quest

 Rainbow Quest is an American television series devoted to folk music and hosted by Pete Seeger from 1965 to 1966.
 It was videotaped in black-and-white and featured musicians from traditional American music genres such as traditional folk music, old-time music, bluegrass and blues.
-The show's title is drawn from the lyrics of the song by Seeger "Oh, Had I A Golden Thread".
+Each episode opened with Seeger singing his song "Oh, Had I a Golden Thread", and the series took its title from his 1960 Folkways album The Rainbow Quest.